louissiu198/krunker-booster/README.md

 **Important Notes:**
 - While the token *can* be generated manually, the server stores the `RAND_HEX` component for validation
 - The token is validated server-side; the `/ws/ping` endpoint must be called to obtain a valid token
-- The user-agent hash ensures tokens are somewhat bound to the client environment
+- The user-agent hash SHOULD ensure the user has the same user-agent as submitted to prevent someone re-using the token themselves

 ---